 What Are Progressive Web Apps?

-Progressive Web Apps (PWAs) are web applications that use modern web technologies to deliver enhanced user experiences.
+Progressive Web Apps (PWAs) are responsive web apps that use modern web technologies to deliver enhanced user experiences.
 They are designed to provide users with an app-like experience without having to install a native app.

 PWAs are able to provide enhanced user experiences by leveraging the latest web technologies, such as Service Workers, Web Manifests, and push notifications.